How To Buy A House In Japan As A Foreigner

 Many foreigners, both in and outside Japan, are interested in buying a house in Japan.
-That’s why we have this article just for you.
+If that sounds like you, you've come to the right place!

-Here, we discuss how to buy a house in Japan as a foreigner and what documents you need to make the process smoother.
+This article discusses how to buy a house in Japan as a foreigner and what documents you need to make the process smooth.

 Can a foreigner purchase property in Japan?

 Yes, foreigners can buy property in Japanese real estate.
-There is no residency requirement when buying in the Japanese property market.
+You do not need to hold permanent residency status or hold any visa type when buying into the Japanese property market.

-How to buy a house in Japan as a foreigner abroad
+How to buy a house in Japan as a foreigner living abroad

 Let's go over the general steps for buying a house in Japan.